a-memme/snapchat_correlation_analysis/README.md

     - **Bangers 2022 (see [data/bangers_2022.csv](https://github.com/a-memme/snapchat_correlation_analysis/blob/main/data/bangers_2022.csv):** "" filter from Jan 2022-March2022

 ### Correlation Analysis
-*(See [Correlation_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Correlation_analysis) folder for method)*
+*(See [Correlation_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Correlation_analysis) folder for more)*
-- Pearson/Spearman correlation values are compared across different time frames/data samples to assess metric to viewership relations.
+- Pearson/Spearman correlation values are computed and compared across different time frames/data samples to assess metric to viewership relations.

 ### Regression Analysis
-*(See [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder for method)*
+*(See [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis) folder for more)*
 - A collection of different linear & nonlinear regression models are fit to the data to determine the shape and predictability of metric to viewership relationships.
-- Only metrics with strong correlations to viewership (i.e correlation coefficient > 0.70) are selected for regression.
+- Only metrics with strong correlations to viewership are selected for regression (i.e correlation coefficient > 0.70).

+### Glossary
+- Channel
+    - Referring to a specific Snapchat channel where episodes are released according to the Channel's aim/purpose
+- Episode/Story
+    - A single video (story) posted on a Snapchat channel that is divided into individual "snaps"
+- Snap
+    - A short video clip which makes up a part of an entire video episode/story
+- Engagement metrics
+    - Referring to the subscribers added, screenshots, and shares metrics
+    - Each metric represents a number attributed to a specific episode at a specific time (for example: number of shares on an episode)
+- Viewership
+    - Here, relating specifically to the metric "Unique Viewers"
+    - Unique viewers = the number of unique snapchat users who interacted with a given episode or story
+- Unique Completers
+    -  Number of unique Snapchat users who meet a certain retention threshold on a given episode or story.
+- Unique Topsnap Views
+    - Number of unique Snapchat users who interact with/view a given snap within an episode or story.

 ## Results